 A well-planned presentation is key to sharing your writing with an audience in a way that will leave them impressed by your knowledge.
 Yet, crafting an engaging presentation can be challenging if you are inexperienced with public speaking, and even professional orators often need a refresher course.
 Fortunately, the best practices for creating an interesting presentation are quite simple to follow, and these strategies can help you prepare a slideshow that will organize your information while keeping your audience engaged.
 So, how to make a good presentation?

 Consider Your Audience

 Information overload is one problem that you can avoid by selecting one main objective to cover throughout your presentation.
 Ideally, your main point should be broad enough that it can be broken down into smaller chunks of supporting information.
-You would not make a good presentation if there would not be a main point in ir.
-For a presentation based upon an essay, your main point will likely be your thesis.
+You would not make a good presentation if there would not be the main point in it.
+For a presentation based on an essay, your main point will likely be your thesis.

 Use Stories To Generate Interest